crsuzh/BORS/_episodes/03-QualityCriteriaForGoodResearch.md

 - existing for over 100 years or only a short time
 - exist in print/online or only online
 - “predatory”
->

 There may be more than 30’000 journals publishing 2’000’000 articles per year.
-{: .checklist}

-&nbsp;

->## How
->
+## How does the process of publication in journals work?

 Authors have to follow several steps

->
-1. Carry out a study, write a manuscript, select a journal
+1. Carry out a study or another type of research project, write a manuscript, select a journal
 2. Submit the manuscript to peer review at the journal
-3. The article will be assigned an editor, undergoing formal checks
+3. The article will be assigned an editor and undergoes formal checks
-4. The editor decides if it is peer-reviewed or desk-rejected
+4. The editor decides if it will be peer-reviewed or rejected  directly (desk-rejection)
 5. The editor searches peer reviewers, usually at least two independent and anonymous experts
 6. The manuscript is peer-reviewed resulting in review reports
-7. The editor assesses the reports and makes a decision:
+7. The editor assesses the reports and makes a decision among:
->
->
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **Rejection &nbsp;  &nbsp; Revision &nbsp; &nbsp; Acceptance**
->
-&nbsp;
->
+  - Rejection: the article cannot be published at this journal
+  - Revision: the article has to undergo changes, sometimes major, before publication
+  - Acceptance: the article can be published as it is, most often conditional on small cosmetic changes

+The below image from J Berg et al. [https://www.science.org/doi/abs/10.1126/science.aaf9133]() illustrates this process:

 ![]({{ page.root }}/fig/04-PeerReviewPublication-1.png)
-J Berg et al. https://www.science.org/doi/abs/10.1126/science.aaf9133 {: .checklist}

-&nbsp;

 ## What is a doi and what is Crossref?
+Since the goal of scientific articles is to serve for the advancement of science they need to be findable and identifiable for future work.
+For that a necessary condition is that they have a unique identifier, which is nowadays of course a digital identifier

 > "_A digital object identifier (DOI) is a persistent identifier or handle used to identify objects uniquely, standardized by the International Organization for Standardization (ISO).An implementation of the Handle System, DOIs are in wide use mainly to identify academic, professional, and government information, such as journal articles, research reports, data sets, and official publications.
 DOIs have also been used, however, to identify other types of information resources, such as commercial videos._"